Types of Trusts

 Although the donor is not considered the owner of the trusted property for estate tax purposes, the donor is treated as the owner for purposes of income taxes.
 This applies whether the donor collects the income of the Trust or not.
 Because the Trust is not separate from the donor for purposes of income tax, the Trust is “defective.”
 However, the Trust is still effective for protecting the assets from estate tax.
 As the donor pays the income taxes on the property contained in the Trust, they continue to lower their taxable estate while simultaneously allowing the trusted assets to grow without reductions for income taxes.

-Working with an experienced trust attorney, the Donor sometimes called “Trustor” and “Grantor” creates the rules of the Trust, including distribution rules, access to principal by the beneficiary, and powers of the donor.
-While some powers granted to the donor may create an ownership interest that causes the trust property to become a part of his or her estate, many powers can be assigned that do not, such as the ability to remove and replace Trustees.
+Working with an experienced trust attorney, the donor, sometimes called “Trustor” and “Grantor” creates the rules of the Trust, including distribution rules, access to principal by the beneficiary, and powers of the donor.
+While some powers granted to the donor may create an ownership interest that causes the trust property to become a part of their estate, many powers can be assigned that do not, such as the ability to remove and replace Trustees.
 In short, a Trust should be defined by your goals, not whether it is revocable, irrevocable, living, testamentary, or any other type.